The WWF is run at a local level by the following offices...

 - Finland

-The world will gather for COP30 in Belém, Brazil, deep in the Amazon rainforest, ten years after the landmark Paris climate agreement was approved by 195 countries at COP21.
+The world gathered for COP30 in Belém, Brazil, deep in the Amazon rainforest, ten years after the landmark Paris climate agreement was approved by 195 countries at COP21.

-We are being held back by dangerous gaps - between words and action, between promises and reality.
 Countries have made commitments, but there is still a wide chasm between pledges and what science demands - let alone what is being implemented.
 These gaps are measured in lost lives, lost livelihoods, and lost time.
-COP30 must be the moment we #CloseTheGap.

 Time is running out, but we are not out of options.
 We know that emissions must decline by almost half compared to 2019 levels by 2030.
 We know what the main driver of climate change is.
 We know that the G20, being the world’s largest economies, are responsible for 85% of global emissions.